vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 ### Out

-- Incompatible changes to the raw and kustomize resources
+- Changes to the current raw and kustomize resources
 - Functional changes to existing `test-e2e-kubernetes` suite

 ## Pain

-Introducing standard tooling like [`ct`](https://github.com/helm/chart-testing) is troublesome at best, and unfeasible at worst with Vector's chart management today.
-No commit in our git repository has a "functional" chart configuration, version are set to `0.0.0` (including the image tag version), thus any usage of `ct` would involve a custom configuration that would need to be updated for each release (and duplicated for any test config).
+Introducing standard tooling like [`ct`](https://github.com/helm/chart-testing) is complicated with Vector's chart management today.
+No commit in our git repository has a "functional" chart configuration, version are set to `0.0.0` (including the image tag version), thus any usage of Helm's testing CLI `ct` would involve a custom configuration that would need to be updated for each release (and duplicated for any test config).

 Today our `test-e2e-kubernetes` suite does double duty (arguably triple) by both running smoke/integration tests and verifying that our charts are designed and configured properly.
-This isn't efficient as we need to compile Vector and build an image to test any changes to our charts which turns a process that could be a couple minutes into half an hour (based on our CI dashboard).
+This isn't efficient as we need to compile Vector and build an image to test any changes to our charts which turns a process that could be a couple minutes into half an hour ([based on our CI dashboard](https://app.datadoghq.com/metric/explorer?from_ts=1627251689494&to_ts=1627445043208&live=false&tile_size=l&exp_metric=gh.actions.workflow_job.execution_secs.99percentile&exp_scope=conclusion%3Asuccess%2Cworkflow%3Ak8s_e2e_suite&exp_group=workflow&exp_agg=max&exp_row_type=metric#workflow:test_suite)).

 The final issue is that today we have coupled chart releases directly to Vector releases, we publish chart versions in lockstep which causes either delays in chart improvements (or fixes) or unnecessary Vector releases to address chart updates.